tlecoz/holoplayToMp4/README.md

     Because the hologram is not pre-processed, the video will be usable with every looking glass

- Be aware that the video file will be huge (it's a 2560x1600 video at 60 fps with a good quality).
+ Be aware that the video file will be huge.

 The files of your demo must be located in the "src" folder.